MangoMirage/captain-kitty-one-ear/Krakens-treasure.md

 As the sun dipped low, Captain Kitty One Ear led Mary, George, and Old Ebanks to a small wooden boat.
 “Back to shore wit’ ye,” she said, flicking her tail with pride.
 Henrietta Feathers squawked her farewell.
 First Mate Blue tipped his hat.

 They rowed toward the sandy curve of Seven Mile Beach.
-When they looked back, The Mango Mirage was gone — only a whisper of sea mist and a shimmer of golden light remained, as mysteriously as a dream that slips away with the tide.
+When they looked back, The Mango Mirage had mysteriously disappeared as a dream that slips away with the tide.
+Only a whisper of sea mist and a shimmer of golden light remained.

 “Was it real?”
 George breathed.